International sanctions during the Russo-Ukrainian war: 2014

 On 24 July 2014, Canada targeted Russian arms, energy and financial entities.
-On 5 August 2014, Japan froze the assets of "individuals and groups supporting the separation of Crimea from Ukraine" and restrict imports from Crimea.
-Japan also froze funds for new projects in Russia in line with the policy of the multilateral European Bank for Reconstruction and Development.
-On 8 August 2014, Australian prime minister Tony Abbott announced that Australia is "working towards" tougher sanctions against Russia, which should be implemented in the coming weeks.
+On 5 August 2014, Japan froze the assets of "individuals and groups supporting the separation of Crimea from Ukraine" and restrict imports from Crimea and froze funds for new projects in Russia in line with the policy of the EBRD.
+On 8 August 2014, Australia announced that Australia is "working towards" tougher sanctions against Russia.

 On 12 August 2014, Norway adopted the tougher sanctions against Russia that were imposed by the European Union and the United States on 12 August 2014.
-The Norwegian foreign minister Børge Brende said that it would impose restrictions similar to the EU's 1 August sanctions.
+The Norwegian foreign minister Børge Brende said that it would also impose restrictions similar to the EU's 1 August sanctions.
 Russian state-owned banks will be banned from taking long-term and mid-term loans, arms exports will be banned and supplies of equipment, technology and assistance to the Russian oil sector will be prohibited.

 On 14 August 2014, Switzerland expanded sanctions against Russia over its threat to Ukraine's sovereignty.
-Swiss government added 26 more Russians and pro-Russian Ukrainians to the list of sanctioned Russian citizens that was first announced after Russia's annexation of Crimea.
-On 27 August 2014 Switzerland further expanded their sanctions against Russia.
-The Swiss government said it is expanding measures to prevent the circumvention of sanctions relating to the situation in Ukraine to include the third round of sanctions imposed by the EU in July.
-The Swiss government also stated that five Russian banks (Sberbank, VTB, Vnesheconombank (VEB), Gazprombank and Rosselkhoz) will require authorisation to issue long-term financial instruments in Switzerland.
+Swiss government added 26 more Russians and pro-Russian Ukrainians to the list.
+The Swiss government said it is expanding measures to prevent the circumvention of sanctions relating to the situation in Ukraine to include the third round of sanctions imposed by the EU in July and also stated that five Russian banks will require authorisation to issue long-term financial instruments in Switzerland.
 On 28 August 2014, Switzerland amended its sanctions to include the sanctions imposed by the EU in July.

 On 14 August 2014, Ukraine passed a law introducing Ukrainian sanctions against Russia.
 The law includes 172 individuals and 65 entities in Russia and other countries for supporting and financing "terrorism" in Ukraine, though actual sanctions would need approval from Ukraine's National Security and Defense Council.